33030059_003

 1. How professionals can avoid and deal with corruption in their professional activities: An explanation of how professionals (e.g. engineers, architects, project managers) should avoid and deal with incidences of corruption which they personally encounter.

-For further details of the workshops and their content, contact GIACC.
+For further details of the workshops and their content and cost, contact GIACC.

 Guidance on implementing anti-corruption training